 Alfalfa is most commonly added to other herbs due to its high level of nutritional qualities.
 Add to baths or body wraps to soothe aching muscles or to relieve swelling of the body.
 Ingest in teas, smoothies or mix with juice.
 Feel the powerful benefits of this true superfood today with our raw Organic Alfalfa Grass Juice powder.

-Some possible benefits of our raw Organic Alfalfa Grass Juice Powder may include:
+Some possible traditional uses of Raw Organic Alfalfa Grass Juice Powder may include:

 ● Excellent natural laxative & diuretic

 ● Reducing excess water retention in the bladder

 ● Well-known blood & liver purifier of chemicals & heavy metals

 ● May support healthy joints, skin & foul breath

 ● A strong alkaline effect on the body

 ● Excellent neutralizer for the acids in the intestinal tract

 ● Supports healthy digestion